andersonjwan/readings/klabnik2018rust/README.md

 # The Rust Programming Language (Covers Rust 2018)
-by Steve Klabnik, Carol Nichols, with contributions from the Rust community
+by Steve Klabnik and Carol Nichols, with contributions from the Rust community

 ## Table of Contents